lalaithion/MonadPaper/monads.md

     # Error(End of String encountered)
 ```

-Furthermore, we can use a result-oriented version of python's `float` function to cast these results to be floats instead of strings.
+Furthermore, we can use a result-oriented version of python's `float` function, along with our `bind` operator, to cast these results to be floats instead of strings.

 ```python
 def result_float(x):